 I have recently been awarded an AHRC network grant (with Jörg Haustein, SOAS) to work on a project entitled - Keeping Faith in 2030: Religions and the Sustainable Development Goals.
 This will run for 24 months from 1/11/16.
 The project website can be access here.

-Linked to this project I am co-convenor of a new study group in the UK Development Studies Association (DSA) on 'Religions and Development' and I am also a member of the Steering Committee of the Religion and International Development group of the American Academy of Religion.
+Linked to this project I am co-convenor of a study group in the UK Development Studies Association (DSA) on 'Religions and Development' and am Co-Chair of the International Development and Religion programme unit of the American Academy of Religion.

 Between 2005 and 2010 I was a research associate on a large research programme on 'Religions and Development' based in the International Development Department at the University of Birmingham and funded by the UK Government's Department for International Development (DfID).